 4. Use Review Worksheets to Practice Academic Procedures

 When students are learning and practicing a new procedure, such as pair share, they are more likely to participate fully if they feel confident and comfortable with the literacy or math concepts in the activity.
-If students have work that is too challenging, their attention will be on the work itself instead of the procedure that you want them to practice.
+If students have too challenging work, their attention will be on the work itself instead of the procedure that you want them to practice.

 Do you want your students to practice the different procedures involved in independent work time?
 Then you'll want to choose learning activities that truly allow them to work independently.